yliniemi/AcidAnalyzer/README.md

 LEFT and RIGHT change the size of the inner circle (you can make the circle inverted if you grow the inner circle bigger than the outer one)

+### Mouse

+You can move the screen around using the left mouse button.
+The right mouse button makes the spectrum start where you click it and end where you release the button.
+Try it.